 Don’t douche

-During douching, the normal bacteria that helps fight vaginal infection is washed away.
+Douching washes away the normal bacteria that help fight vaginal infection.

 Safe sex